 At the meeting of the Board of Directors of WTO Trade in Services in October 2017, Japan and the United States jointly registered this case as an issue and expressed concerns on the above problems.
-Japan will continue to monitor the progress of this bill and request the Vietnamese government not to treat foreign companies unfavorably while cooperating with related countries.
+After that, concern was also expressed at the Board of Directors of WTO Trade in Services in March, May, October and December 2018.
+Japan will continue to closely watch movements in drawing up a bill concerning the Law in the future too and will make a request that foreign companies do not receive unfavourable treatment, in coordination with relevant countries.